james-dire-1/arduino-radio-project/R_models/README.txt

     Edits on the Main_box_assembly_part.SLDPRT file.

 Main_box_assembly_part.STL
     The file that was used to print with the 3D printer.
+If you want to print from one of our models (and not make your own) should you want to make the radio yourself, it is recommended that you print from this file specifically.